KERDI-BOARD by Schluter is one of the best ways to waterproof a shower.

 Some might think this is a bit extreme, but I don’t care because you can never have enough waterproofing.
 I also applied a bead of KERDI-FIX between the small section of KERDI-BOARD and tub.

-My thinking is this, that area is going to get saturated with water and I want it to be heavily waterproofed.
+My thinking is this, that area is going to get saturated with water and we want it to be heavily waterproofed.

 You can also use KERDI-FIX to waterproof where the tub spout comes through the KERDI-BOARD.